 A map of hot spots, classified by the amount of heat being emitted, shows the global distribution and wide range of volcanic activity on Io.
 Most of Io’s eruptions dwarf their contemporaries on Earth.

-“This is the most comprehensive study of Io’s volcanic thermal emission to date,” said Glenn Veeder of the Bear Fight Institute, Winthrop, Wash., who led the work of a multi-faceted team that included Ashley Davies, Torrence Johnson and Dennis Matson of NASA’s Jet Propulsion Laboratory, Pasadena, Calif., Jani Radebaugh of Brigham Young University, in Provo, Utah, and David Williams of Arizona State University, Tempe, Ariz.
-The team examined data primarily from the NASA’s Voyager and Galileo missions, but also incorporated infrared data obtained from telescopes on Earth.
+“This is the most comprehensive study of Io’s volcanic thermal emission to date,” said Glenn Veeder of the Bear Fight Institute, Winthrop, Wash., who led the work of a multi-faceted team that included Ashley Davies, Torrence Johnson, and Dennis Matson of NASA’s Jet Propulsion Laboratory, Pasadena, California, Jani Radebaugh of Brigham Young University, in Provo, Utah, and David Williams of Arizona State University, Tempe, Ariz.
+The team examined data primarily from NASA’s Voyager and Galileo missions, but also incorporated infrared data obtained from telescopes on Earth.